sakshikumari01/exam-platform/README.md

 **ProctorEd** is a production-style full stack examination platform that replicates the core capabilities of enterprise proctoring tools like Mettl and ProctorU.
 It manages the complete exam lifecycle — identity verification, live monitoring, auto-grading, and result delivery — while enforcing academic integrity through camera-based and browser-level checks.

-The platform is built around **three isolated roles** (Admin, Teacher, Student), each with its own dashboard, secured by a JWT-authenticated REST API and role-based route guards on both client and server.
+The platform is built around **three isolated roles** (Admin, Teacher, Student), each with its own dashboard, secured by a JWT-authenticated REST API and role-based route guards on both client and server...

 ---